mohamadarfakhsy13/flutter-stock-profile/README.md

 On vscode (if using vscode as IDE), go to terminal.

 Start any emulator.
-IOS or Android both can use since the project suppose as hybrid platform.
+IOS or Android both can use since the project is support on hybrid platform.

-Type flutter packages get - to download packages the flutter project.
+Type `flutter packages get` - to download packages the flutter project.

 Once done download all packages.
 Click run button on top bar.